Abdulhafeez012/web-project/README.md

 3. maybe we will use Docker Container

 # About the Project
-1. at least 4 pages seperated in Project
+1. at least 4 pages separated in Project
 2. the main content of project is Wild Life ----> like National Geographic